-The park contains a habitat corridor, which is identified as biodiversity connectivity priority area in the Strathfield Biodiversity Strategy.
-This is located on the northern side of the Coxs Creek canal and has been categorised as a Natural Area (Bushland).
+The park contains areas that are identified as biodiversity connectivity priority area in the Strathfield Biodiversity Strategy.
+These are primarily located on either side of the canal, which separates the park, and have been categorised as a Natural Area (Bushland).

-A small area of Begnell Field is categorised as a Park and is used for active and passive recreation and leisure purposes.
+The majority of land in Airey Park is categorised as a Park.
+This land is used for active and passive recreation and leisure purposes.

-3.5 Environmental features
+3.5 Environmental Features